conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 maintenance, we believe it is necessary to rotate supported compilers over time, to avoid a large build, effort and maintenance load for old images and packages that are not always used by the community.
 Therefore, the following rule will be adopted:
-* Clang will be supported in the 3 newest versions.
-Older versions will be available for download but will not receive updates.
+* Clang will be supported from 10.0 to the newest version.
+We will update according new releases be available.
 * GCC on the other hand, is widely used for the Linux environment and only version 4.x was left out.

 One of the problems we would like to solve is the compiler used and its libraries, we always wanted to be independent